AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/patching/patching-new-fixtures-or-dimmers.md

 \<Unfold\> then the select button of the fixture.
 In the Fixtures workspace, the current page of fixtures will be replaced by select buttons for each individual fixture cell.
 If patched on a fader then the cells will start at fader 1.
-You can also select subfixtures from the numeric keypad.
+You can also select sub-fixtures from the numeric keypad.
 See the [fixture control section](../controlling-fixtures/using-the-select-buttons-and-wheels.md#fixtures-with-multiple-cells-subfixtures) for more details of working with fixture cells.